 The standard reassessment process is used when there is uncertainty regarding the comparative safety, clinical effectiveness, and/or cost-effectiveness of a single drug.
-The standard reassessment process requires the sponsor to file new clinical and/or economic information with CADTH.
+The standard reassessment process requires the sponsor to file new clinical and/or economic information.
 Sponsors can initiate the standard reassessment process in a proactive or reactive manner.

-- Proactive reassessments can be initiated by sponsors that are interested in pursuing revisions to any of the conditions associated with a previous CADTH recommendation, provided they have new evidence that can support the revisions. - Reactive reassessments can be initiated by sponsors that have received a formal request for reassessment from CADTH on behalf of the drug programs.
+- Proactive reassessments can be initiated by sponsors that are interested in pursuing revisions to any of the conditions associated with a previous reimbursement recommendation, provided they have new evidence that can support the revisions. - Reactive reassessments can be initiated by sponsors that have received a formal request for reassessment on behalf of the drug programs.

-Similar to CADTH's resubmission process, sponsors that wish to proactively have a drug considered through the standard reassessment process will be required to submit an eligibility form and copies of one or more new studies that support the requested revisions to the reimbursement criteria for the drug.
-CADTH will assess the information provided by the sponsor using the same approach that is currently used for resubmissions and will confirm eligibility with the sponsor.
-After receiving confirmation from CADTH that the proposed reassessment is eligible for review, sponsors would be required to provide CADTH with advance notification for the pending reassessment in accordance with procedures specified in section 4.3.
+Similar to the resubmission process, sponsors that wish to proactively have a drug considered through the standard reassessment process will be required to submit an eligibility form and copies of one or more new studies that support the requested revisions to the reimbursement criteria for the drug.
+The information provided by the sponsor will be assessed using the same approach that is currently used for resubmissions and will confirm eligibility with the sponsor.
+After receiving confirmation that the proposed reassessment is eligible for review, sponsors would be required to provide advance notification for the pending reassessment in accordance with procedures specified in section 4.3.